Terkwood/rust-github-actions/README.md

-# how to use github actions to release a rust DLL for windows
+# demonstrate using github actions to release a dynamic lib

+This is useful for building a dynamically-linked lib used by Godot Engine, e.g. in [delta-pack](https://github.com/Terkwood/delta-pack).

+Shows configuration for win, mac, linux x86_64.

 Take a look at [the github actions config](./.github/workflows/rust.yml).